Middle & High School Mayhem – Bullying is Real

 • Effective anti-bullying programs need to focus on the bystanders, who can step in and stop the behavior

-If your child is getting bullied
+If your Teen is getting bullied

 Although bullying happens more and more frequently these days, it's important that parents take action.
 If you have taken measures against bullying, and the problem still persists, it's time to start considering a more significant change.
 Many of our students have come from public schools where they were the center of a bully's attention.
 Their exceptionalities should not be used against them, they should be embraced.
 That's why we absolutely pride ourselves on creating an inclusive environment where students treat each other with respect and are set up to thrive.